Professor Talbott Summer 2013

 I. Course Goals: This course will provide you with a comprehensive introduction to the philosophy of human rights.
 The course begins with an overview of the main issues in the conceptualization and justification of human rights.
 The course then considers the following special topics: Should human rights be understood only negatively, as rights not to be coerced, or they include positive rights—that is, rights to be provided with something (e.g., subsistence, health care, or education).
 Are human rights culturally relative?
 We will consider the position that human rights reflect "Western values" and do not apply to societies with different values.
 We will also consider the potential conflict between women's rights and traditional values; and feminist criticisms of human rights as androcentric.
-Other questions include: Are gay and lesbian rights human rights?
+Other questions include: Are there gay and lesbian rights?
 Are human rights individual rights, or do they also include group rights?
 We will also discuss the new role of the International Criminal Court.
-Students will have the option of doing service learning with a Seattle-based human rights organization and writing a service learning report or doing a research paper on a human rights issue.
 An important goal of the course is to enhance your ability to understand complex ideas and arguments, and to be able to explain them and to critically evaluate them in your writing.

-STUDY QUESTIONS: There are study questions for each course topic.
-They are posted on the PHIL 338 Web site.
+STUDY QUESTIONS: There are study questions for each course topic posted on the PHIL 338 Web site.
 The study questions will help you to identify the important issues as you do the readings.
 They will also serve as review questions for the exams.

-1. Email Account.
+1. EMAIL ACCOUNT.
 You are required to check your U.W. email account regularly.
-Your TA and I will use email to broadcast general course announcements.
-You can use email to ask me or your TA questions about the course, including questions about the readings or the discussion in class.
+I will use email to broadcast general course announcements.
+You can use email to ask me questions about the course, including questions about the readings or the discussion in class.
 You can usually count on receiving a reply within 24 hours.
-My email address and the email addresses of the TAs appear above.
+My email address appears above.

 2. Class Attendance: Students are required to attend all classes.

 6. Midterm Exam.
-The Midterm Exam will be given in section on Wed.
-Oct.
-31. A list of midterm review questions will be distributed in lecture on Thurs., Oct.
-18. All questions on the exam will be taken from the review questions (or from parts of the review questions).
+The Midterm Exam will be given in class on Wednesday July 10.
+A list of midterm review questions will be distributed in class on Friday July 5.
+All questions on the exam will be taken from the review questions (or from parts of the review questions).
 There will be a review session in class on Tuesday July 9.

 7. Final Exam.
-The Final Exam will take place at 4:30 pm on Wednesday Dec.
-12 in PAA A118.
+The Final Exam will take place in class on Wed.
+July 24.
 Final Exam Review Questions will be distributed in class on Friday July 19.
 There will be a review in class on Tuesday, July 23.

-NOTE: Please bring a pen and blank exam books with no missing pages to all exams.
+NOTE: Please bring a pen and blank blue/green books with no missing pages to all exams.

-IX.
+VIII.
 Course Evaluation.
-Thursday Dec.
-6, in class.
+Tuesday July 23, in class.
 The course evaluation is your opportunity to evaluate my performance and to provide suggestions for improving the course.

-X. Return of Final Exams.
-Unless other arrangements are made, Final Exams will be available for pick-up in the Philosophy Department Office, Savery 361, during the first week of winter quarter.
-If you would like your Final Exam to be mailed to you, please provide your TA with a stamped, self-addressed envelope for mailing.
+IX.
+Return of Final Exams.
+Unless other arrangements are made, Final Exams will be available for pick-up in the Philosophy Department Office, SAV 361, on Tuesday July 30.
+If you would like your Final Exam to be mailed to you, please provide me with a stamped, self-addressed envelope for mailing.